-My team has a combined 18 years’ experience designing book covers professionally.
-(This means they get paid to design book covers.)
-Suffice it to say, we’ve learned what it takes to stand out, what’s important in a cover design, and when templates may or may not be appropriate for an author.
+When I ran a publishing services company, my team had a combined 18 years’ experience designing book covers professionally.
+Suffice it to say, we learned what it takes to stand out, what’s important in a cover design, and when templates may or may not be appropriate for an author.

 Using Book Cover Templates